sorjjoon/ot-harjoitustyo/documentation/testing.md

 ## Remaining problems

-All problems currently found, but without a solution are presented (mainly javafx internal error handling)
+All problems currently found, but without a solution are presented (mainly javafx internal error handling, and lack of automated tests for latest Stats methods)